vesor/lidar_camera_projection_node/README.md

 You need to provide a rough estimate for the initial Rt matrix, then fine tune it manually using this app.

+## Hotkeys

-Hotkeys: w/s e/d r/f for rotation, u/j i/k o/l for translation.
+Change rotation: w/s e/d r/f

+Change translation: u/j i/k o/l

+Print Rt matrix: Enter

 ## how to build